Right of First Refusal

 • Consult a real estate attorney or legal expert familiar with local laws and regulations.

 • Document all communication related to the ROFR clause: written notices of the landlord’s intent to sell, third-party offers, and the tenant’s decision to exercise or waive their right.
-This will come in handy if if any legal snafus arise in the future.
+This will come in handy if any legal snafus arise in the future.

 What are the differences between the ‘Right of First Refusal’ and ‘Right of First Offer’?